daitamae/galaxy-raiders-api/README.md

 Please also install [pre-commit][5] in your development environment to automatically format code and to detect bed smells before making new commits.
 By default, this integration also uses [docker][4].

+# Adjustments to run the project

+The original setup provided didn't properly perform in our machines.
+So, in order to properly test, we did the following changes:

+ - change in inicial position of the spaceship to (0,0), this change was left in comment form in the code

+ - web project change in galaxy-raiders-web/pages/index.vue, line 48 from 1000 to 200

 ## Linting